IBM/fraud-prediction-using-FPPredictPlus/README.md

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/var-imp.png)

 Click on `Variables of Models` to understand different scenarios explored by different models.
-We can observe that models `M-1` and `M-2` used four variables where as `M-3` used three variables and `M-7` used two variables.
+We can observe that models `M-1` and `M-2` used four variables where as `M-3` used three variables and `M-7` used two variables for building different models.

 ![](https://github.com/IBM/build-a-classification-model-using-fppredictplus/blob/master/images/mdl-variables.png)